MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessAppointment.md

 # Update-MgBookingBusinessAppointment

 ## SYNOPSIS
-Update the navigation property appointments in bookingBusinesses
+All the appointments of this business.
+Read-only.
+Nullable.

 ## SYNTAX